Role of the Governor

 The Governor holds Investiture Ceremonies involving presentation of honours and awards at Government House twice a year.
 The recipients are principally being invested in the Order of Australia; however there are also a number of service and bravery awards.

 The Governor is Patron to numerous organisations.
-Mrs Linda Hurley is Co-Patron of some of these organisations and Patron of organisations in her own right.
-His Excellency receives courtesy calls from Heads of State, Royalty, Spiritual Leaders, Ambassadors and Foreign Ministers as well as incoming and outgoing members of the Consular Corps.
-The Governor also receives calls from organisations of which he is Patron, and other special interest groups.
-The Governor hosts many events at Government House to support community organisations such as the School Leaders program.
+Mr Dennis Wilson is Co-Patron of some of these organisations and may be Patron of organisations in his own right.
+Her Excellency receives courtesy calls from Heads of State, Royalty, Spiritual Leaders, Ambassadors and Foreign Ministers as well as incoming and outgoing members of the Consular Corps.
+The Governor also receives calls from organisations of which she is Patron, and other special interest groups.
+The Governor hosts many events at Government House to support community organisations.